AI Business Strategy For SMEs

 SMEs can use Generative AI to help them produce material such as customer survey questions, training plans or initial drafts of documents.
 However, if they have the resources needed, applications developed to meet specific requirements of a business can deliver greater results.
 For example, improved accuracy and speed of accounting processes, increased data security, AI powered customer service agents, or Customer Relationship Management (CRM) systems that can automate tasks, including data analysis, or generating emails, letters and reports.

-A business will likely prefer to keep valuable or sensitive business data within their organisation, rather than process it through a publicly available platform.
+Many businesses will prefer to keep valuable or sensitive business data within their organisation, rather than process it through a publicly available platform.
 If a business only uses their own data within AI applications, the output should be more reliable.
 This should also minimise the risk of possible ethical, privacy, copyright or other legal issues.
 The customers or regulatory authorities that a business deals with might require such safeguards to be put in place.

 The development of open source or pay as you go AI services enables SMEs to benefit from affordable solutions.
 When designed with intuitive user interfaces, these tools can be be used by non-technical people who instruct AI using normal text or speech to deliver the results they want.
 AI is being used to manage and automate tasks related to inventory, human resources, support services, market research and social media.
 SMEs should research and compare what platforms offer and the experiences of their existing customers.

-Before investing time and resources into the integration of AI within a business, it is important to put in place a project plan with clear objectives.
+Before investing time and resources into an AI business strategy, it is important to put in place a plan with clear objectives.
 A good plan can also ensure requirements and dependencies are identified and that tasks are carried out in a logical sequence.
 Implementing AI without a plan could lead to resources being wasted and might not deliver useful results.
 A strategy such as the ten step process described below could increase the potential for success:

 1. Analyse current processes in a business, to acquire an understanding of data flow, storage and use.
 It is advisable to obtain input from relevant staff and management.
 In addition to providing insights into the details of their work and the tasks involved, they might highlight issues that need to be addressed or opportunities to improve existing processes.